How AWS Security Hub works with IAM

 AWS supports global condition keys and service-specific condition keys.
 To see all AWS global condition keys, see AWS global condition context keys in the IAM User Guide.

-To see a list of Security Hub condition keys, see Condition keys for AWS Security Hub in the Service Authorization Reference.
-To learn with which actions and resources you can use a condition key, see Actions defined by AWS Security Hub.
+For a list of Security Hub condition keys, see Condition keys for AWS Security Hub in the Service Authorization Reference.
+To learn which actions and resources you can use a condition key with, see Actions defined by AWS Security Hub.
+For examples of policies that use condition keys, see Identity-based policy examples for Security Hub.

 element of a policy using the